National Junior Honor Society

 Who is eligible for membership in the NJHS at Key Middle School?

-Students in 7th or 8th grade who have maintained a cumulative GPA of 3.5 and have followed the Key Middle School tenets of respect, responsibility and readiness will receive an application in early March.
+Students in 8th grade who have maintained a cumulative GPA of 3.5 and have followed the Key Middle School tenets of respect, responsibility and readiness are eligible to apply.
 The application requires the completion of two essays and three teacher recommendations.
 All students who are accepted into the NJHS must sign an “Expectations Contract,” stating that they will maintain excellence in the areas of Scholarship, Leadership, Citizenship, Service & Character.

 Who chooses inductees into the NJHS at Key Middle School?